xiix0/scam/README.md

-As flies to wanton boys are we to the gods; they kill us for their sport.
+I think we are in Rats' Alley where the dead men lost their bones.
-		-- Shakespeare, "King Lear"
+		-- T.S.
+Eliot